 - Knowledge of the law

-As we discussed these we realized that all these tasks were the responsibility of the whole body of Christ.
-That it is physically impossible for a pastor to do all these things all the time for the whole congregation.
+As we discussed these we realized that all these tasks were the responsibility of the whole body of Christ, and also, that it is physically impossible for a pastor to do all these things all the time for the whole congregation.
 Rather, the pastor should be the one equipping the body for ministry both to the body and to the community.
-As we examined the activities of a pastor we came to the following list.
+As we examined the activities of a pastor we came to the following list of activities.

 Accountability, Administration, Continuing Education, Counsel – Listen, Dealing Biblically with the Spirit World, Discipline – Personal and Family, Disciple, Evangelize, Fasting, Impact Community, Intercommunications, Interpersonal Relationships, Mentoring, Ministry, Model Christ, Prayer, Preach, Ritual, Sabbath, Small groups, Team Building, Vision.